 My research interests embrace the following topics in the area of Business Process Management:

-- management of large collections of business process models
+- process consolidation and management of large process model collections

 - variability management in business process families

 The updated list of my publications can be found here.
 Some of my publications (full-text) are also available from BPMCenter and from the QUT ePrints archives.
 Citations to my work can be found on my Google Scholar profile.

 Some of my research output is showcased in the following sites:

 : an open and extensible platform for the provision of advanced process analytics, which combines techniques from process mining with those for the management of large process model collections.